slothPete7773/simplest-ansible-first-try/README.md

 > Note:
 > - The following tutorial is performed on MacOS ARM

+1. Edit file `setup.sh` to add your own server for Ansible managed-nodes for testing.
+Edit the variable `HOST_1`, `HOST_2`, `HOST_3`.
+   1. Recommending quick provision via Digitalocean Droplet.
-1. Run `setup.sh` to build host inventory in each lab directory.
+2. Run `setup.sh` to build host inventory in each lab directory.
-2. Run `ansible-playbook -i 0X_lab_directory/inventory.yaml 0X_lab_directory/playbook.yaml` to execute the Playbook's tasks.
+3. Run `ansible-playbook -i 0X_lab_directory/inventory.yaml 0X_lab_directory/playbook.yaml` to execute the Playbook's tasks.

 ## Prerequisite